Welcome to the Birds of North America Online!

 Subscriptions are available for as little as $5 for 30 days of full access!
 If you would like to subscribe to BNA Online, just visit the Cornell Lab of Ornithology E-Store.

-This species is among the latest of migrant waterfowl to move north in spring; small migrant flocks often are still moving through the southern portions of the Prairie Pothole Region in mid-May.
-Individuals form new pair bonds during spring migration each year, and they nest in late May through June.
-Females build nests on the ground near or over water, as well as in uplands, unlike other div-ing ducks.
-Only the female incubates; her mate leaves during mid- or late incubation.
-Ducklings hatch together in 1 day, follow the female to water after no more than a day in the nest, and they fledge by late August or September.
-Annual nest success and productivity vary with female age, predation, and water conditions.
-Adults and ducklings are mainly carnivorous, consuming aquatic invertebrates and mollusks during the breeding season.
+This species is among the latest of migrant waterfowl to move north in spring; small migrant flocks often are still moving through southern portions of the Prairie Pothole Region in mid-May.
+Individuals form new pair bonds during spring migration each year, and nest in late May through June.
+Females build nests on the ground near or over water, as well as in uplands, unlike other diving ducks.
+Only the female incubates; her mate leaves during mid- or late-incubation.
+Ducklings hatch synchronously, spending less than one day in the nest before they follow the female to water, and they fledge by late August or September.
+Annual nest success and productivity vary with female age, body condition, timing of breeding, predation, spring weather, and water conditions.
+Adults and ducklings are mainly carnivorous, consuming aquatic invertebrates (mainly crustaceans, insects, and mollusks) during the breeding season and throughout the annual cycle.